smimram/methml/README.md

-Note that we drop the `b` method of the first element because the second one does not have it, and we drop the `c` method because the types for both elements don't match (actually this last point can be debated: if we don't allow fields with same name and different types, we should at least allow masking methods).
+Note that we drop the `b` method of the first element because the second one does not have it, and we drop the `c` method because the types for both elements don't match (actually this last point can be debated: if we don't allow fields with same name and different types, we should at least allow masking methods in order to still be able to force forgetting the methods and still be able to define such lists).

 This means that we can have surprising effects of this.
 For instance, the following should return `true`: